 Join SAA Olympians swimming in the 1 mile Flowers Sea Swim, 5K, 10K, or a UANA 2.5K or 5K relay and related events.
 Use this incredible destination swim as way to fight cancer by fundraising to support clinical trials and cancer research at our Swim Across America Labs.

 The Catalina Channel is the body of water between Santa Catalina Island and the Palos Verdes Penninsula, west of Long Beach, California.
-Three relay teams of six swimmers will embark on the 21-mile relay swim (each swimmer will likely swim 2 to 3, one-hour legs), beginning around midnight on July 17th through mid-day on July 18th.
+Relay teams of six swimmers will embark on a double crossing of the channel, a 42-mile swim, July 17th and 18th.
 The successful swim will be observed and registered with the Catalina Channel Swimming Federation.

-The swim will be limited to the first 18 swimmers to register and raise $5,000 (the registration fee of $750 will be applied to swimmer's fundraising total).
-For more information, please email Dan Simonelli or Megan Melgaard.
+The double crossing will be limited to two teams of 6.
+The first 12 swimmers to register and raise $7,500 (a registration fee of $1,000 will be applied to swimmer's fundraising total) will be guaranteed placement on a team.
+For more information and if you are an individual looking to join a team, please email Dan Simonelli or Megan Melgaard.

 Note: Swimmers will be required to complete a 1 one-hour ocean swim and 1 one-hour night ocean swim without a wetsuit (official CCSF sanctioned swim is sans wetsuit).
 Swimmers must verify their one-hour day and night swims with an accredited coach or observer one month prior to the swim, as well as past open water experience with Event Directors.